 Who doesn’t love a good Philly Cheese Steak Sandwich?
 Dripping with cheese and filled with beef, mushrooms, and onions — I know I sure do!
 Guy Fieri has even developed a technique for eating sandwiches like this that he calls “the lean.”
 You stand with sleeves rolled up, elbows out, to combat the juices that may roll down your arms with your feet spread apart and squared off with your shoulders.
 Then, at the waist, you ever so slightly employ a lean forward over the counter, plate or ground in front of you.
 This allows any juices, meat, sauces or other items from battle fall directly below you missing your shirt and pants.
 We’ve all been doing this for years on our own but Guy has practically patented the idea.

 - 20 slices deli provolone

-- 2 oz white button or baby bella mushrooms, sliced then chopped
+- 2 oz white button or baby bella mushrooms chopped finely

 - 1/2 teaspoon garlic powder